pei-huang/SciAdv2021EE/README.md

 ## IAQ

 This folder consists of the input data and source code for the indoor air quality analysis.
-The data build stream is controled by “Main.m”.
+The data build stream is controled by *Main.m*.
 The routine generates all indoor air quality data and the associated figures presented in the paper.

 ## Health